TreonnaB19/Echos-Of-Chimera/README.md

 Sound is your primary tool.
 Listen for the distinct noises of the creatures to predict their movements.
 Be cautious, as every action you take—stepping on glass or opening a door—creates sound that can attract them.

 ### `Resource Management`
 Resources are scarce.
 You have a handgun with limited ammo, a flashlight with a finite battery, a multi-tool, and a few medical supplies.
 Every decision on how and when to use these items is critical.
+However, there will be resources around the facility for you to find.

 ## Project Goals